dominait/magogly/Readme.md

 ## Before You Start

-If your using VSCode as your editor the we suggest you download and install the [Live Sass Compiler](https://marketplace.visualstudio.com/items?itemName=ritwickdey.live-sass) extension.
-To learn how to configure this extension take a look at the documentation on the github site in [settings](https://github.com/ritwickdey/vscode-live-sass-compiler#live-sass-compiler)
+If your using VSCode as your editor then we suggest you download and install the [Live Sass Compiler](https://marketplace.visualstudio.com/items?itemName=ritwickdey.live-sass) extension.
+To learn how to configure this extension take a look at the documentation on the github site in [settings](https://github.com/ritwickdey/vscode-live-sass-compiler/blob/master/docs/settings.md)

 This kit uses SCSS as a preprocessor for your CSS so need to be comfortable using SCSS.
 If your not familure with using SCSS a good place to start is [Learning SCSS Basics](https://sass-lang.com/guide).